huntdatacenter/docs/docs/coordination/prices/faq.md

 You.
 The decision to choose a WHITE, ORANGE or BLUE subscription level is fully up to you and your data space leader.
 Head over to the [services overview](/services/overview/#data-space) to see the differences between them.

-### Why is the BLUE subscription only one year?

-While both the WHITE and ORANGE subscriptions can be reserved for three years, we have kept the BLUE subscription to one year only.
-The reason behind this is lack of experience in pricing the additional features that are available on this level.
-As soon as our accuracy increase, we aim to make longer reservations available.

 ## Compute